 The Climate Change and African Political Stability program analyzes how climate change, conflict, governance, and aid intersect to impact African and international security.
 Researchers have produced a number of new datasets and tools to examine these issues.

 The mapping tool allows users to visualize data on climate change vulnerability, conflict, and aid in Africa.
 Users can select and map any combination of CCAPS data to assess how myriad climate change impacts and responses intersect.

 The CCAPS climate security vulnerability model combines data on physical, socio-economic, demographic, and political insecurities to develop a holistic model of vulnerability, using Geographic Information Systems to locate the confluence of these various sources of vulnerability.

 The newly updated and extended version of SCAD, an events-based dataset on social conflicts from 1990-2014, covers all of Africa and now also Mexico, Central America, and the Caribbean.
 Each record includes start and end dates, type of event, actors and targets involved, number of participants, number of fatalities, use of government repression, event locations, and issues of contention.

 ARMED CONFLICT LOCATION AND EVENT DATASET (ACLED)

 ACLED provides near real-time conflict tracking, with georeferenced data disaggregated by type of violence - including battles between armed actors, violence against civilians, and rioting - and by a wide variety of actors - including government forces, rebel groups, militias, and civilians.
-The dataset includes events from 1997 to 2014, updated monthly for all of Africa and weekly for 30 high-risk states.
+The dataset includes events from 1997 to 2016, updated weekly.

 MALAWI GEOCODED AND CLIMATE AID DATASET